nuKs/gulp-preprocess/README.md

 Base directory for included files.
 By default, the path to included files is relative to the file currently being processed.

+#### options.syntax
+Type: `String`

+If defined, force a specified format for the directives.
+Eg: html, js, ...
+It might be used to force a html syntax in php files.

 ## LICENSE

 The MIT License (MIT)